Clothes Swaps are a great way to refresh your wardrobe without buying new. In our opinion, swapping beats shopping any day – and here’s why.

-A: Clothes are checked in when you arrive – so just turn up whenever you like and bring our clothes.
-Then you will have your items counted and categorised while you wait, then you can head straight in and start swapping! 🙂
+A: Clothes are checked in when you arrive – so just turn up whenever you like and bring your clothes.
+You will have your items counted and categorised while you wait, then you can head straight in and start swapping! 🙂

 Q: Can you bring male, female and children’s clothing?

 A: Yes you can!
 Our swaps are open to all ages and genders.
-If you are bringing and taking home *only* mens or kidswear, entry is free.
+If you are bringing and taking home *only* menswear or kidswear, entry is free.

 Q: Can you bring maternity clothes?

 A: Yes you can, although we don’t currently get much in, so if you were wanting to swap maternity for maternity there might not be the biggest choice.